Another Park Hyatt that was supposed to open in just a couple of months appears to be delayed, though, unfortunately.

 I look forward to checking out the Park Hyatt Auckland, and more importantly to explore more parts of New Zealand.

-Anyone else excited about the opening of the Park Hyatt Auckland?
+Was anyone impacted by the delayed opening of the Park Hyatt Auckland?